Investing

 Inheritance tax will not be paid on gifts made to charities, national museums, universities, the National Trust, political parties and some other institutions such as housing associations.

-While other gifts may be subject to inheritance tax
+Other gifts that may be subject to inheritance tax

 These are usually called ‘potentially exempt transfers’.
 They typically become free from inheritance tax provided the person making the gift survives for seven years after the gift is made.
 If the person who made the gift dies within seven years, the value of the gift will be included in their estate.
 The person receiving the gift will have to pay any inheritance tax due.